Tokyo Electron: merger with Applied Materials could be delayed to next year

-TOKYO (Reuters) - Tokyo Electron Ltd (8035.T), which is expected to be acquired by the world’s largest chipmaking equipment maker, Applied Materials Inc (AMAT.O), said completion of the merger could take until next year due to delays in regulatory approvals.
+TOKYO, Oct 29 (Reuters) - Tokyo Electron Ltd, which is expected to be acquired by the world’s largest chipmaking equipment maker, Applied Materials Inc, said completion of the merger could take until next year due to delays in regulatory approvals.

 “We cannot deny the possibility of a delay in the merger completion until next year,” Yoshiteru Harada, corporate director at Tokyo Electron, said on Wednesday.